Health Information Portal (HIP)

 Diagnosis & Management

-The primary way shigellosis is diagnosed is through a stool culture.
 Infection with Shigella bacteria can be treated with antibiotics, but these bacteria are frequently resistant to many antibiotic drugs.
 Providers should order antimicrobial susceptibility testing to determine the appropriate drug for treatment.
 Also, treatment is typically reserved for those who present with severe illness, are immunocompromised, or those who work or participate in high-risk settings (childcare, healthcare, and foodhandling).

 Resources